datalad/datalad/docs/source/config.rst

 It is possible to override or amend the configuration using environment variables.
-Any variable with a name that starts with ``DATALAD_`` will be available as the corresponding ``datalad.`` configuration variable, replacing any ``_`` in the name with a dot, and all letters converted to lower case.
+Any variable with a name that starts with ``DATALAD_`` will be available as the corresponding ``datalad.`` configuration variable, replacing any ``_`` in the name with a dot and converting all letters to lower case.
 Values from environment variables take precedence over configuration file settings.

 The following sections provide a (non-exhaustive) list of settings honored